ivan-gavran/ivan-gavran.github.io/_posts/2025-04-26-0_synthesizing-quint-models.markdown

   <img
   class="centered"
   src="{{ site.url }}/assets/posts/tamedLLMs/algoSchemeWhiteBackground.png"
-  alt="Figure 1: The actor model scheme">
+  alt="Figure 1: Iterative repair of generated models">
-  <figcaption>Iterative repair of generated models</figcaption>
+  <figcaption>Figure 1: Iterative repair of generated models</figcaption>
 </figure>

 As a first step, we transpile the smart contract(s) into a stub of the model: the stub captures interleavings of different actions, but does not capture the actions’ semantics.
 At this point, the auditor can use generated stubs to run fuzzing tests against the contract.